cbusillo/BD_to_AVP/README.md

 Ensure the following are installed on your Mac *(If not using the Quick Install)*:

-- **Apple Silicon [Mac]**: A Mac with Apple Silicon, such as the M1, M1 Pro, or M1 Max (Maybe, installer currently requires Apple
+- **Apple Silicon [Mac]**: A Mac with Apple Silicon, such as the M1, M1 Pro, or M1 Max
-  Silicon.
-If anyone can confirm that spatial-media-kit-tool works on Intel Macs, I can remove this requirement)
 - **[macOS Sonoma]**: The latest version of macOS.
 - **[Rosetta 2]**: A compatibility layer allowing Intel-based applications to run on Apple Silicon Macs.
 - **[Python] 3.12**: The latest version of Python.
 - **[Homebrew]**: The missing package manager for macOS (or Linux).
 - **[FFmpeg]**: A complete, cross-platform solution to record, convert, and stream audio and video.
 - **[Wine]**: A free and open-source compatibility layer allowing Windows programs to run on Unix-like operating systems.
 - **[MakeMKV]**: For converting disc video content into MKV files.
 - **[spatial-media-kit-tool]**: A tool for injecting 360° metadata into video files.
 - **[MP4Box]**: A multimedia packager available for Windows, Mac, and Linux.